ahoymarcus/nextjs-myjs-tech-blog/articles/concepts-of-risk-management-2022-04-03.md

 So, while talking about risk management two important points should be made:

-1. Even If the event or risk is positive, it should be assessed by the organization in order to be better understood and also booted.
+1. **Even If the event or risk is positive, it should be assessed by the organization in order to be better understood and also booted.**
-2. If the effect is negative, there should also be two possibilities:
+2. **If the effect is negative, there should also be two possibilities**:
     2.1.
 To try to manage preventive measures.
     2.2.
 To try to manage mitigation measures.